-We appreciate the gifts of time and talent given by our 2012 Texas History Day special award judges, Susan Burneson and Hubert Miller.
+We appreciate the gifts of time and expertise given by our Texas History Day special award judges.
 To win the TOHA award, students must interview at least three people and demonstrate use of the interview materials in their documentaries.
-The award consists of a certificate.
-First and second-place winners also receive a TOHA medal.
+First-place winners receive a gift card, and first- and second-place winners also receive a TOHA medal and certificate.

 On April 29, 2017, in Austin, TOHA recognized the successful use of oral history research by five students in the creation of historical documentaries highlighting the annual theme, “Taking a Stand in History”.
 Serving as judges for the TOHA award were Adrienne Cain, Amy Sielaff and Steven Sielaff.